emilianobovetti/the-square-wheel/content/blog/cpu-intensive-tasks-in-elm.md

 To process a `10ॱ000` characters text and `1ॱ000` characters pattern takes about `.7s` with my code and about `.046s` with [leven](https://www.npmjs.com/package/leven). <br>
 Because of `patternLoop`, Elm implementation will probably cause a stack overflow when pattern exceed `~1ॱ500` characters.

-So, in conclusion:
+In conclusion, if we have a text and a pattern of comparable lengths:

 1. the fastest Elm approach I was able to find runs about 10-20 times slower than the fastest javascript library I found
-2. you may consider the Elm approach with strings up to `1ॱ000` characters
+2. you may consider Elm approach with inputs up to about `1ॱ000` characters
-3. you may want to switch to javascript with strings up to `10ॱ000` characters
+3. you may want to switch to javascript with inputs up to `10ॱ000` characters
 4. you should consider another approach if you need to process more data: use a different algorithm, make computation elsewhere or run it in a web worker